Hans Kundnani’s Eurowhiteness is a take on racism from a European perspective, which is as forward-looking as it is occasionally short-sighted.

 There is a lot of enjoyable sleight of hand in de Kerangal's The Cook, but ultimately the author fails to engage with the questions it raises.

 C.D.
-Rose's novel is as striking for its achievements as it is for its failures, but ultimately the whole exercise feels rather inessential.
+Rose’s Who’s Who When Everyone is Someone Else is as striking for its achievements as it is for its failures, but ultimately the whole exercise is inessential.